The Next Generation of Care is Here.

 One of the best ways to use new technology in healthcare is to improve the patient’s experience.
 Whether it is taking multiple images with one scan or testing for multiple characteristics following a blood draw, streamlining patient care to provide a more efficient and comfortable experience is how healthcare continues to evolve.

 Vascular technology is also moving in this direction with the expanding use of hybrid operating rooms.

-At Beebe Healthcare’s Margaret H. Rollins Lewes Campus, a hybrid operating room has been planned, designed, and is now under construction with an anticipated opening date in the coming year.
+At Beebe Healthcare’s Margaret H. Rollins Lewes Campus, a hybrid operating room has been planned, designed, constructed and is now open for our patients and our community.

-So, how will this new state-of-the-art operating theater provide better patient care?
+So, how does this new state-of-the-art operating theater improve patient care?

 In a hybrid OR, vascular surgeons can perform both open and minimally invasive procedures in the same visit.
 This prevent patients from needing to come back to the hospital for multiple visits.
 It also reduces their risk because they only need to have anesthesia once instead of twice.